Show Schedule | Testimonials | bestingems@gmail.comEmail | Phone614-742-7466| Login| Signup

 W: Waxing/oiling in opaque stones:- Wax and oil in porous opaque or translucent gemstones to improve appearance.

-Sugar & smoke Treatment:- There are two different treatments that darken opals and bring out their play-of-color, called
+Sugar & smoke Treatment:- Two different treatments darken opals and bring out their play-of-color, called

 sugar and smoke treatment.